 - Determine barriers and concerns to effective care using the continuous heart rate monitoring equipment.

-- Review engineering usability, equipment support, and training when using fetal heart rate monitoring technology.
+- Review engineering usability, equipment support, and training when using foetal heart rate monitoring technology.

 The HSIB commented: